xhluca/react-pyodide-template/README.md

 ## What just happened

-Now that you ran the app, you saw a `5+7=12` being computed (which took a few seconds, pretty slow for a JS app!).
+Now that you ran the app, you saw `5+7=12` being computed after a few seconds.

-What happened behind the scene was: (1) we fetched a python script, (2) we ran it inside JavaScript using `pyodide`, and (3) we updated our React component using state hooks.
+What happened behind the scene was: (1) we fetched a python script, (2) we ran it from the JavaScript scope using `pyodide`, and (3) we updated our React component using state hooks.

 Here's the code we just ran:
 ```python